Wallsmedia/VendingMachineSimulator/README.md

 Verify your answer, just go to
  ....\bin\Debug\net462\
  delete all System.*.dll except  "System.ValueTuple.dll" (c#7.0)
  and run exe again is it works?
-Ensure your self that you got right answer.
+Ensure your self that you've got a right answer.

  ## Vending Machine (Simulator) Descriptinon